 Land based rubbish and waste usually ends up in landfills.

-In this guide, we look at the most common types of waste found in our land fills, as knowing this information may help us come up with more effective solutions to waste management.
+In this guide, we look at the most common types of waste found in land fills in different cities and countries.

 Summary – Most Common Types Of Waste Found In Landfills (What’s In Landfills)